Dre Campbell Farm

 No matter how much prep work, tilling, and the like you do, some larvae may hatch.

-One of the best ideas for prevention is to rotate where you plant cucumbers, squash, and other cucurbits in the coming season.
+One of the best pest prevention tactics is to rotate where you plant cucumbers, squash, and other cucurbits in the coming season.

-Because these yellow beetle bugs overwinter in the soil, crop rotation can prevent larval damage.
-This is for the reason that they won’t readily access their favorite plants when hatched.
+Because these beetles overwinter in the soil and garden debris, crop rotation can help prevent larval damage to plants.
+This is for the reason that the pests won’t readily access their favorite plants when hatched.

 20. Vinegar